Getting acceptable cost and utilisation rates

 - Imagine if many places you fill up arranged their pumps so their hoses can’t reach the nozzle of some of the best selling electric cars

-In the strange world of UK EV charging the price of powering an electric car will and even how you pay will vary wildly.
+In the strange world of UK EV charging the price of powering an electric car and even how you pay will vary wildly.
 For those in government providing public funds for public new chargers they probably can’t imagine how wildly different charging options vary

 What are the key components of a successful local public charging strategy?